irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 ![Screenshot 2017-04-21 21.00.42.png](|filename|/img/rogue_basement/F883885B86DCA6D8BD0F58083AB16166.png)

-But it's more interesting ot mix it up with different sizes of rectangles.
+But it's more interesting to mix it up with different sizes of rectangles.

 ```
 +----------------------------------------+